 Arriving at the Workplace Relations Commission earlier for talks, SIPTU confirmed that it had significantly reduced the scale of its pay claim.

-It subsequently emerged that drivers had virtually halved their claim and were now seeking 6% per year over five years, backdated to 2014.
+It subsequently emerged that drivers had virtually halved their claim and were now seeking six per cent per year over five years, backdated to 2014.

 However, after almost 11 hours of negotiations, Managing Director of Luas operator Transdev Gerry Madden said the modified pay claim of drivers and control staff still amounted to 30% plus, which was hugely disappointing.
 He said no other employer was facing that kind of claim.
 No further talks are planned with those two grades.